balder-dev/balder/doc/source/basics/balderhub.rst

     exactly these experts we need here.

     Do you know one area really well?
 Do you like the concept of balder?
 Think about to initiate an own BalderHub project.
-Take a look into our `Balder GitHub Group <ht>`_ and feel free to contribute to an existing project or create your own one.
-If you are not secure if your subject already exist or if you are searching for some colleagues to develop a BalderHub project within a group, fell free to `create an issue <ht>`_ or
+Take a look into our `Balder GitHub Group <https://github.com/balder-dev>`_ and feel free to contribute to an existing project or create your own one.
+If you are not secure if your subject already exist or if you are searching for some colleagues to develop a BalderHub project within a group, fell free to `create an issue <https://github.com/balder-dev/hub.balder.dev/issues>`_ or
-    `start a new discussion <ht>`_.
+    `start a new discussion <https://github.com/balder-dev/hub.balder.dev/discussions>`_.

     Of course you could develop the project by your own too.
 But if you want to release it, we would really like to add it into our group.
 Currently, we are working on a specific section in our documentation that should provide a big overview about all existing BalderHub projects.
 We will release this shortly.
-If you provide your package within the `Balder GitHub Group <ht>`_, we can secure to add your package as soon as possible.
+If you provide your package within the `Balder GitHub Group <https://github.com/balder-dev>`_, we can secure to add your package as soon as possible.
 Of course you will remain maintainer of the project.

 Where can I search for?
 =======================

-Our idea is that all public BalderHub packages are contained in our `BalderHub GitHub Group <ht>`_.
-Of course you can create a package by your own too, but if you want to share it easily with the community it is the best way to move your repository to our `BalderHub GitHub Group <ht>`_.
-With this it is also available on the `official BalderHub <htp>`_ webpage (will be released shortly) and under ``https://hub.balder.dev/<your project>``.
+Our idea is that all public BalderHub packages are contained in our `BalderHub GitHub Group <https://github.com/balder-dev>`_.
+Of course you can create a package by your own too, but if you want to share it easily with the community it is the best way to move your repository to our `BalderHub GitHub Group <https://github.com/balder-dev>`_.
+With this it is also available on the `BalderHub Entry Page <https://hub.balder.dev>`_ webpage and under ``https://hub.balder.dev/projects/<your project>``.

 How can I use them?
 ===================